Santo (art): In the Philippines

 Often called the "Grandest Marian icon" in the Philippines, the image of Our Lady of La Naval de Manila is an ivory statue, with gold bullion embroidered vestments and jewelled crowns among its regalia.
 Santo collectors own medium-sized replicas of this image.

 The santero culture in the Philippines is widely prevalent among Filipino Catholics, having been influenced by centuries of Spain colonial rule and various forms of folk Catholicism.
 The earliest recorded vested santo in the Philippines is the Santo Niño de Cebú, a baptismal gift given by Ferdinand Magellan to Rajah Humabon's consort in 1521.

 In the Spanish period, only the nobility (principalía) and other rich inhabitants of the archipelago could afford santos of elaborate craftsmanship and ornamentation.
-The procurement and maintenance of santos today is still considered costly, the most expensive ones being antique images made of marfil (ivory), which is less common due to wildlife concerns.
+The procurement and maintenance of santos today is still considered costly, the most expensive ones being antique images made of marfil (ivory), which is now less common due to wildlife concerns.
 From a religious perspective, the practice of owning and maintaining santo images are often regarded as a mild visual catechism for people, especially regarding the iconographic attributes attached to specific images.
 A santo custodian or family of custodians are called camarero (female: camarera, plural camareros, which in modern Spanish means "wait staff").
 The role, if not hereditary, may be held by an organisation.

 The most well-known santos in the Philippines are often Marian images, such Our Lady of Manaoag and Our Lady of La Naval de Manila, while those of Jesus Christ are the Santo Niño de Cebú and the Black Nazarene.
 A common medium for the base statue is the relatively soft wood of santól (cottonfruit, Sandoricum koetjape), as is that of Elaeocarpus calomala, while wood from its relative the batikulín (Litsea leytensis) is prized and more expensive, given its resistance to termites.

 In Puerto Rico

 The santeros are venerated for their skill especially the ones in the Cordillera Central, who for decades have perfected the skill of making religious icons.
-A fourth-generation artist, Celestino Avilés Meléndez, from Orocovis has created pieces for the Vatican in Rome and a Cathedral in Brooklyn, New York.
+A fourth-generation artist, Celestino Avilés Meléndez, from Orocovis has created pieces for the Vatican and a cathedral in Brooklyn, New York.

 In 1953, 171 wooden santos from Puerto Rico were exhibited at the Cooper Union Museum for the Arts in New York.